 Frequently Asked Questions

-LGBTIQ+ is an acronym used to describe lesbian, gay, bisexual, transgender, intersex and queer individuals.
+LGBTIQA+ is an acronym used to describe lesbian, gay, bisexual, transgender, intersex queer and asexual individuals.

 What does the term lesbian mean?